 In the case of a shelter-in-place order issued because of a potentially dangerous person on campus:

-Do not come to campus if you are off-campus and know a "shelter-in-place" warning has been issued
+- Do not come to campus if you are off-campus and know a shelter-in-place warning is issued.

 In the event of an airborne release:

 - Close windows and doors.

 - If possible, seal cracks with anything available.